 DC eliminated cash bail about three years ago, but you can still donate to local bail funds for protesters like Maryland’s Baltimore Action Legal Team, Virginia’s Richmond Community Bail Fund, or the national Bail Project -- which seeks to combat mass incarceration by paying bail for low-income individuals and disrupting the bail system.

-As the only museum in the country dedicated exclusively to chronicling the history of African Americans, it’s a great time to become a member of the National Museum of African American History & Culture or donate.
-While doors are currently closed, you can commit to education by checking out the museum’s newly released online portal Talking About Race, which has online exercises, podcasts, videos, and dozens of other resources for all ages to learn about topics like being anti-racist, providing self care, and the history of race.
+As the nation’s premier museum chronicling the history of African Americans, the National Museum of African American History & Culture is always accepting new members and donations.
+While doors are currently closed, the museum is hosting a dozen online discussions this month with docents who will introduce visitors to key objects in its collection.
+The museum’s online portal Talking About Race features online exercises, podcasts, videos, and dozens of other resources for all ages to learn about topics like being anti-racist, providing self care, and the history of race.

 Order takeout and delivery and support restaurant funds

-Oohhs and Aahhs is a staple of soul food on U Street that has ramped up takeout and delivery from its two locations and DCity Smokehouse has some of the best BBQ in the District if you’re lacking a grill to cook up your favorites at home.
-Plus, Turning Natural juice bar and Nuvegan have some healthy options available to-go as well.
+Recently featured in a new Pepsi campaign, Cajun Cray offers catfish, crabcakes and other seafood dishes to go on H Street and in Lanham.
+Oohhs and Aahhs is a staple of soul food on U Street that has ramped up takeout and delivery from its two locations and DCity Smokehouse has some of the best BBQ in the District.

 These options barely scratch the surface of all the great eateries in DC, so don’t stop there.
 Here’s a list of more than 80 Black-owned bars and restaurants in the DMV area that are still open for business compiled by Anela Malik, who runs the food blog, Feed the Malik.
-If you want even more ways to commit to supporting Black-owned restaurants, download the Eat Okra app to get a map of all the spots in DC and check it the next time you want to order takeout.
+For more ways to support Black-owned restaurants, download the Eat Okra app to get a map of all the spots in DC and check it the next time you want to order takeout.
 And when you do order, remember to tip generously so you can support employees, too.